|

 Browse Learning Chinese Materials now.

-- We are native speakers, but our kids refuse to speak
+- "We are native speakers, but our kids refuse to speak

-Some Children, unfortunately, who have native
+Unfortunately, some children who have native

-speaking Chinese parents, refuse to learn Chinese.
+speaking Chinese parents refuse to learn Chinese.
 This is often done

 they become adults.
 With defiance issues at that age, consider sending them